RJMathis/crafthats/PITCHME.md

 Note:
 Scalability (search in backend)
-More robust data (Handle all data from api's even if the data needed was missing) Libraries (Fuse.io etc)
+More robust data (Handle all data from api's even if the data needed was missing) Need to implement Cron jobs for updating data Libraries (Fuse.io etc)
 ---